SuperOfficeDocs/crmscript/docs/api-reference/classes/NSContactActivity/GetActionTime.md

 # DateTime GetActionTime()

 The time of the activity.
-If more than one activity has occured on the contact, the last activity time is shown.
+If more than one activity has occurred on the contact, the last activity time is shown.

 **Returns:** DateTime